bormaxi8080/starred/README.md

 ## JavaScript

+- [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
+- [jagenjo/litegraph.js](https://github.com/jagenjo/litegraph.js) - A graph node engine and editor written in Javascript similar to PD or UDK Blueprints, comes with its own editor in HTML5 Canvas2D.
+The engine can run client side or server side using Node.
+It allows t
+- [dessant/search-by-image](https://github.com/dessant/search-by-image) - Browser extension for reverse image search, available for Chrome, Edge and Safari
 - [nordszamora/Stealth-Message](https://github.com/nordszamora/Stealth-Message) - StealthMessage is a designed platform that allows users to send and receive anonymous messages without revealing its identity.
 - [Jet-labs/jet-admin](https://github.com/Jet-labs/jet-admin) - Web based PostgreSQL tables manager and admin dashboard for your operations!
 Edit data, build graphs and dashboards using queries.
 - [TryGhost/Ghost](https://github.com/TryGhost/Ghost) - Independent technology for modern publishing, memberships, subscriptions and newsletters.